aaccurso/ng-cordova-ionic/README.md

 > If you are working with diegonetto's [generator-ionic](https://github.com/diegonetto/generator-ionic) there is no need to add the scripts manually.

 > You should be using it anyway, trust me :D

+## Demo

+You can check some of the wrappers usage at [Demo ngCordovaIonic](https://github.com/aaccurso/ng-cordova-ionic/tree/master/demo).